• Menu

 The Palazzo Nuovo

-Built in the first half of the 17th century based on designs of Michelangelo, the Palazzo Nuovo now houses a fine collection of ancient sculptures.
+Built in the first half of the 17th century based on Michelangelo’s designs, the Palazzo Nuovo today hosts a beautiful collection of ancient sculptures.

-The Palazzo Nuovo also exhibits some very beautiful antique mosaics.
+The Palazzo Nuovo also features some very beautiful ancient mosaics.

 • The Dying Gaul